jonasthewolf/gsn2x/doc/src/basic_usage.md

       -F, --no-full                        Do not output the complete view.
       -a, --arch <ARCHITECTURE_VIEW>       Output the architecture view to file with name <ARCHITECTURE_VIEW>. [default: architecture.svg]
       -A, --no-arch                        Do not output the architecture view.
       -e, --evidence <EVIDENCE>            Output list of all evidence to file with name <EVIDENCE>. [default: evidence.md] -E, --no-evidence                    Do not output list of all evidence.
       -o, --output-dir <OUTPUT_DIRECTORY>  Emit all output files to directory <OUTPUT_DIRECTORY>.      [default: .]
+          --statistics                     Output statistics on inputs.

     OUTPUT MODIFICATION:
       -l, --layer <LAYERS>            Output additional layer.
 Can be used multiple times.